 Pro Tip: Get there early for a nice spot under a tree or in a shaded area provided by the mountains.

-4. Swim In The Blue Hole Pool
+4. Blue Hole Pool

 The Blue Hole Pool is where the grandkids are going to want to hang out the most.
 It was my grandson’s favorite part of the whole park.
 This area is where a long slide that leads into the water and a diving board are located.
 There is a lifeguard on duty, which was very reassuring to me.
 Just be careful when walking and swimming in the creek.
 It can be very rocky and slimy from the moss.

 Pro Tip: There are a couple of benches in the shade where you can sit and watch.

 5. The Castle

 The castle at Turner Falls Park is an example of English architecture constructed with native stone back in the early 1930s.
 Now hollowed out, the castle is an impressive piece of art to walk through while thinking about what happened inside many years ago.
 There are steep stairs that go up to the castle, and once you get inside, there are multiple levels to walk through and a narrow staircase to a higher level.
 No tours are given, so you can go through the castle when it’s convenient for you and your family.

 Pro Tip: Be careful walking around inside the castle and watch for rocks.
 Some areas are difficult to navigate.

 6. Natural Caves

 Who doesn’t love cool caves to wander through?
 The three caves at Turner Falls Park are above the waterfall but a little hidden.
 Take your time exploring the area to find them.
 I made it down the stairs and over the rocks to one of the caves, but it was too difficult for me to see the other caves.
 But hey, I have bad knees!
 I let my grandson explore on his own, and he found another cave.
 He told me he was glad I didn’t walk down there as I would not have made it.